td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

     Initial commit
 ```

----

-The `--oneline` option can be used to display the commit history in a more compact format:

 ```bash
 > git log --oneline
 4a8e17d (HEAD -> main) Update file1.txt
 9d3a192 Initial commit
 ```

----

-The `--oneline --graph --decorate --all` command provides a visual representation of the commit history:

 ```bash
 > git log --oneline --graph --decorate --all